masterminds-kenya/social_network/checklist-03.md

   - [x] Currently fix_date used for both create model, and when create_or_update many
   - [x] Currently create_or_update_many also has to modify inputs from Audience API calls
   - [x] Should campaign management view extend base instead of view?
-- [s] Is current onboard process slow?
+- [c] Is current onboard process slow?
 Delay some data collection?
-- [s] Other feedback for expected sign up flow?
+- [c] Other feedback for expected sign up flow?
 - [s] Form Validate: Add method to validate form.
 Safe against form injection?
 - [s] Error handling on adding user with duplicate email address.
 - [s] Error handling on adding user with duplicate name.